craftercms/docs/source/reference/project-tools/studio/rte-configuration.rst

 - ``paste_postprocess`` callback
 - ``setup`` function

-To hook into the paste pre/post process of TinyMCE, see :ref:`here <newIa-rte-paste-plugin-hooks>`.
+To hook into the paste pre/post process of TinyMCE, see :ref:`here <rte-paste-plugin-hooks>`.